-The international collection of paintings in the National Museum in Belgrade completes the story of this museum.
-In my previous two posts, I wrote about the Serbian medieval art and the Serbian 18th and 19th century painting.
-Surely those are truly magnificent works of art, and as I previously mentioned, probably the most interesting to see in this museum.
-This is especially true for people that want to get acquainted with the Serbian art and culture.
-However, the international collection although not at the same level as famous collections in museums in Paris, Vienna or Rome, is also very precious and captivating.
-It contains veritable masterpieces which are definitely worth seeing.
-They are unique and can only be seen in the museum in Belgrade.
+However, the international collection – although not at the same level as famous collections in museums in Paris, Vienna or Rome – is also very precious and captivating.
+It contains veritable masterpieces which are definitely worth seeing, especially because they are unique and can only be seen in a museum in Belgrade.

 The international collection contains approximately 1100 paintings and sculptures, mainly by the European artists.
 It covers the time between the 14th and the 20th century.
 Since initial acquisitions, the international collection aimed to encourage the understanding of other cultures.
 It also positioned Serbia in the cultural, social and political space of Europe and the world.

-The core of the collection is a gift from the Slovak painter Berthold Lippay in 1891.
-The National Museum received 70 artworks by Italian-Venetian artists.
+The core of the collection is a gift from a Slovak painter Berthold Lippay in 1891, when the National Museum received 70 artworks by the Italian-Venetian artists.

 The most represented and the most important part of the international collection are the Italian, French, Flemish, Dutch, Russian and Austrian art.

 In the first half of the 14th century, Italian cities were becoming important trade centres, connecting the Mediterranean with western and northern Europe.
 In them, the feudal order was turning into a society based on a market economy.
 These changes, as well as the rise of the middle class, paved the way for the formation of local art schools.
 In Tuscany, the region with most important artistic trends, besides Florence, the cities of Sienna, Arezzo and Pisa came to prominence.